-Fixed point methane sensorsSensors are devices that measure physical properties such as methane concentration, temperature, or radiance.
-For measuring flare efficiency the sensor must be capable of measuring methane and in some cases… Learn more… have been recently used to detect unexpected emissions from oil & gas production operating sites.
+Fixed point methane sensors have been recently used to detect unexpected emissions from oil & gas production operating sites.
 The advantage is that they can provide near real-time data on a high frequency (nearly continuous) basis.

 This is an emerging use for detecting all site emissions, including direct venting, to fugitive equipment leaks, to incomplete combustion of methane in engine exhaust and from flares.
-However, most of the initial deployments have been aimed at detection of unexpected fugitive emissionsUnintentional emissions of gas from equipment and processes.
-Typical equipment components where fugitive emissions can occur are valves, screwed connections, flanges, open-ended lines and pump seals. ref: Methane glossary | IPIECA Learn more… and venting.
+However, most of the initial deployments have been aimed at detection of unexpected fugitive emissions and venting.
 Therefore, downwind methane sensors are a technology development to watch – but not yet fully proven for routine flare monitoring.

 Industry knowledge has in recent years pointed to potentially significant methane emissions and contributions from un-inventoried and unexpected sources.
 Some of these are discontinuous emissions from malfunctions or upsets (including those from flare stacks in the production segment).

 Technologies vary across vendors, with from the simplest and least costly sensors to more sophisticated and sensitive sensors.
 Examples include metal oxide sensors and those using infraredA wavelength just greater than that of the red end of the visible light spectrum but less than that of microwaves.
-Infrared radiationhas a wavelength from about 800nm to 1… Learn more… absorption.
+Infrared radiationhas a wavelength from about 800nm to 1… absorption.

 Selection of appropriate technology varies depending on the outcome desired (speed of detection, for example) but also depends upon the environmental conditions that exist at field locations, data networks and power.